 Our gritter team are geared up for another Oxfordshire winter

-Although winter officially starts in the UK on 1 December the drivers and support crews who spread salt on Oxfordshire’s roads are poised already for the first forecasts of freezing road temperatures.
+Our drivers and support crews who spread salt on Oxfordshire’s roads are poised as always for freezing road temperatures.

 Oxfordshire has a team of over 60 staff including Duty Officers, Supervisors and Drivers who are on standby throughout the winter to turn out at all hours to make sure that the priority roads around Oxfordshire are salted and kept as safe as possible during freezing and sometimes treacherous weather so that people can continue to play an active part in their community.